s14321k/Interview-Qusions-markdowns/JavaBasic.md

 ## 2. Set

-Unorderd set which means it doesnt allow to store duplicate values.
+Unorderd set.
+Doesnt allow to store duplicate values.
 Can store one null value.

 Set can be instanciated as